hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter24.md

 Another aspect of improving set orientation lies in rewriting queries with `nested subqueries`.

-To support bulk load operations, most database systems provide a `bulk import` utility, and a corresponding `bulk export` utility.
+To support bulk load operations, most database systems provide a `bulk import` utility and a corresponding `bulk export` utility.

 Typically, there is a table, which we shall call the `master table`, and updates to the master table are received as a batch.